Luapula River: River crossings

 The first vehicle pontoon ferries were at Kasenga, Kapalala and Shiniama near Matanda.
 None remain, though a passenger ferry operates between Kasenga and Kashiba, Zambia.
 Around 1950 the Chembe Ferry on the Congo Pedicle road became on the main vehicle crossing.
 The river there is 400 m wide but can flood to 1 km wide in a heavy rainy season.
 In 1983 the first bridge over the river was built, the 2.5 km long Luapula Bridge on the Samfya-Serenje Road.
 The bridge approaches include nearly 20 km of elevated causeway over wetlands and another 40 km of embankment over flood plain.
-The second bridge over the river, the 320 m long Chembe Bridge is under construction for completion in 2008.
+The second bridge over the river, the 320 m long Chembe Bridge was completed in 2008 to replace the Chembe Ferry.